-C -1.
+C-1.
 Responsibility

-The Chair of the Board holds the responsibility for coordinating and planning the regular agenda utilizing digital meeting management.
-Each of the members of the Board and the Town Manager may request items be placed on the agenda but must communicate their desired agenda items both to the Chair and the Office of the Select Board.
+The Chairman of the Board holds the responsibility for coordinating and planning the regular agenda utilizing digital meeting management.
+Each of the Members of the Board and the Town Manager may request items be placed on the agenda, but must communicate their desired agenda items both to the Chair and the Office of the Board of Selectmen.
 Ultimate authority over what items are to be placed on an agenda is vested in the Chair.
 However, any dispute with respect to agenda items requested, but not placed on an agenda, by members of the Board or the Town Manager may be raised during "new business" within a Board meeting.

-The Board Administrator, after consultation with the Chair, shall schedule_a realistic time period for each appointment, interview, conference, or other scheduled item of business and shall confirm all appointments including time allotted.
-Further, the Chair, in consultation with the Board Administrator and the Town Manager, shall decide the meeting date on which any given agenda item shall appear.
+The Board Administrator, after consultation with the Chairman, shall schedule a realistic time period for each appointment, interview, conference, or other scheduled item of business and shall confirm all appointments including time allotted.
+Further, the Chairman, in consultation with the Board Administrator and the Town Manager, shall decide the meeting date on which any given agenda item shall appear.